Find your Lane

 Values

-Jot down the top five things you’re distressed by today.
+Jot down the top five things you’re most distressed by today.
 (These might not be the objectively most important items.)
 If you don’t see a pattern, do it once a week until a picture emerges.
 Your priorities may be oriented around a population (kids, immigrants) or around a topic (health care, education) or a type of authoritarian consolidation (militarization, dismantling of norms.)
-Once you have an issue in mind, look for a local group working on it.
-(If it’s a bad fit, try again, or pick a runner-up topic.)
+Once you have an issue in mind, look for a local group working on it and see what kinds of tasks they have available.
+Try a few things out, and if nothing “clicks” start over.
+You’ve still done some useful things along the way, and it can take a while to find the right fit.

 Scroll to Top